Chippewa-Levy-Committee/blog/_posts/2022-06-11-facts-on-administration-and-board-salaries.md

 background: "/assets/mainheader.png"
 ---

 One thing seen commonly as a question in both the [community survey](https://survey.onechippewa.org) as well as Facebook is about administration and school board salaries.
-This is often cited as a question, such as "Why does the superintendent make so much?" or "Maybe the board should take a salary cut".
+This is often cited as a question, such as "Why does the superintendent make so much?" or "Maybe the board should take a salary cut."

-Let's look at each of the salaries separately for School Board Members and Administration leadership.
+Let's look at the salaries separately for School Board Members and Administration leadership.

 ## School Board Member salaries

-There's a great document put out by [ohioschoolboards.org](https://www.ohioschoolboards.org/sites/default/files/OSBABoardCompensationFactSheet.pdf) which spells out the exact statutes that govern school board member salaries.
+There's a great document put out by [ohioschoolboards.org](https://www.ohioschoolboards.org/sites/default/files/OSBABoardCompensationFactSheet.pdf) that spells out the exact statutes governing school board member salaries.

-> Under the statute, board members may be compensated for their service up to $125 per meeting (Ohio Revised Code Section (RC) 3313.12, 3311.19).
+> Under the statute, board members may be compensated up to $125 per meeting (Ohio Revised Code Section (RC) 3313.12, 3311.19).
 Boards are not required to pay the statutory maximum but may choose to compensate at any rate up to the statutory maximum.
 The statute also provides that all